GianfrancoBazzani/hunting-the-wolf-ZK-game/README.md

 * The wolf has to choose a sheep to kill it and steal its skin.
 The sheep number has to be hashed with a salt in order to commit the decision of the wolf.
 H(Sheep#,WolfSalt), this hash has to be public.

 ## Rounds
-* In every round the wolf has to select a ship to kill.(The wolf has to compute the wollfKillSheep)
+* In every round the wolf has to select a ship to kill ony can kill that is in contact(distance = 1).(The wolf has to compute the wollfKillSheep)
 * Then this sheep appear dead(wollfKillSheep output).
 * now it is time for the shepherd to make deductions, he can shoot a sheep to see if it is the wolf, if it is not the sheep dies.(The wolf has to compute shepherdKillSheep).
 * Finaly the sheep are mixed randomly and a new round can start again.